5 Strategies to Overcome Keto Breath

 The ketogenic diet has absolutely exploded in popularity over the last few years and for good reason.
 The benefits of a low-carb, high-fat, moderate-protein diet are astounding and include improvements in inflammation, metabolism, brain function, and the list goes on.
 Because I often recommend this type of eating style, I have become well aware of some of the challenges that people face when making the switch and one of the biggest complaints I get is keto breath.

 Shortly after beginning a ketogenic or low-carb diet many people report a persistent breath odor or bad taste in the mouth.
-This is very common and fortunately it can be negated when you follow the right steps.
+This is called “keto breath,” and is very common and fortunately it can be negated when you follow the right steps.
 This article goes over 5 strategies to overcome keto breath naturally.

 Causes of Keto-Breath